 The popular PC game, first released in 1999, allowed users to methodically construct their own amusement parks, including the rides.
 As a proving ground for aspiring engineers and designers, it worked pretty well.
 Jeff Pike, President of Skyline Attractions, says he’s seen several people grow passionate about the industry as a direct result of the game.
 “I remember when the game first got popular, I would go to trade shows and there would be kids looking to get into it using screen shots of rides they designed.
 The game definitely brought a lot of people into the fold.”

 For all of their high-tech design—the software, fabrication, and precise measures of energy—a good coaster ride can often come down to whether it’s got too much paint on it.
 “The one thing that will slow down a steel coaster is a build-up of paint on the track rails,” Pike says.
 “It softens where the wheel is rolling and hitting the track, which increases the drag.”
-A good, worn-in track will have grey or silver streaks where the wheel has worn down the paint, making it move more quickly.
+A good, worn-in track will have gray or silver streaks where the wheel has worn down the paint, making it move more quickly.

-Brian Morrow, Corporate Vice President for Theme Park Experience at SeaWorld Parks and Entertainment, says that the looming curvature of coasters spotted as guests drive toward and enter the park is very purposeful.
+Brian Morrow, former Corporate Vice President for Theme Park Experience at SeaWorld Parks and Entertainment, says that the looming curvature of coasters spotted as guests drive toward and enter the park is very purposeful.
 “It’s like a movie trailer in that we want you to see some iconic coaster elements, but not the whole thing,” he says.
 “You approach it with anticipation.”